bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-17-newsletter.md

     to miners in a way that ensures all miners and relay nodes can obtain the same set of transactions.

-  No clear conclusion seemed to have been reached at the time of writing.
+  No clear conclusion seemed to have been reached at the time of writing. {% assign timestamp="46:51" %}

 ## Releases and release candidates